carvel-dev/carvel/content/blog/kapp-boxes-and-lines.md

 slug: kapp-boxes-and-lines-blog-post
 date: 2021-04-08
 author: Garrett Cheadle and Nanci Lancaster
 excerpt: "Interested in learning about or contributing to kapp?
-Take a look into how kapp deploys a simple application to kubernetes ..."
+Take a behind the scenes look into how kapp deploys a simple application to kubernetes..."
 image: /img/logo.svg
 tags: ['Garrett Cheadle', 'Nanci Lancaster', 'Garrett Cheadle and Nanci Lancaster']
 ---